imanghafoori1/laravel-decorator/README.md

-### What is a "Decorator" ?
+### What is a `"Decorator"` :question:

-A decorator wraps around the original function, effectively takes over it and returns result on it's behalf...
+A decorator is callable which wraps around the original decorated callable, in order to form a new callable composed of the previous two.

 Like a python snake swallowing a deer whole and wraps around it's body !

+After that the snake becomes capable to eat and digest grasses :herb: but only if the deer is still alive.

 Technically, A `"Decorator"` :